 If the oil storage is larger than 1,320 gallons or the facility owner has multiple tanks exceeding 1,320 gallons at their facility, then they are required to implement a Spill Prevention, Control, and Countermeasure (SPCC) Plan in accordance with state and federal laws.

 Chapter 600 sets forth the minimum design and operating requirements for marine oil terminals and intrastate pipelines.
 Separate sections are included for siting requirements, design and construction requirements for new and existing marine oil terminal facilities, staff training and safety, and closure of tanks and facilities.

 The Maine Emergency Management Agency (MEMA) requires annual inventory reporting, in accordance with federal Emergency Planning and Community Right-to-Know Act (EPCRA) laws.
 They also collect an inventory and registration fee annually.
 The inventory and registration fee applies to both ASTs and USTs that store 10,000 lbs or more of a hazardous substance (includes petroleum products and equates to approximately 1,570 gallons), with the exception of USTs at retail service stations.
 (The exception granted to retail service station USTs does not extend to ASTs because of the inherent dangers ASTs pose to first responders at a given site.)
 The federal reporting requirement has been in place since 1986, and the State requirement for reports and fees has been in place since 1989.

-For information on inventory reporting and emergency response planning requirements for facilities storing oil and/or hazardous materials contact the Maine Emergency Management Agency: Robert S. Gardner, Technological Hazards Specialist, 72 State House Station, Augusta, ME 04333-0072; telephone: (207) 624-4400.
+For information on inventory reporting and emergency response planning requirements for facilities storing oil and/or hazardous materials contact the Maine Emergency Management Agency: Faith Staples, Technological Hazards Specialist, 72 State House Station, Augusta, ME 04333-0072; telephone: (207) 624-4400.